What Is a Medusa Piercing? Meaning, Healing, Cost, Jewelry, Pain, Pros and Cons, Aftercare

 How to Clean Medusa Lip Piercings?

-4. Take clean gauze or tissue and pat the area dry.
+4. Take clean gauze or cotton swabs and pat the area dry.

-Your piercer should give you detailed instructions on keeping your piercing clean once the piercing has been placed.
+Your piercer should give you detailed instructions on how to keep your piercing clean once it has been placed.

 Read More